arnaudroger/SimpleFlatMapper/README.md

 - [Osgi](src/main/java/org/sfm/osgi) ready.
 - [QueryDSL Jdbc support](src/main/java/org/sfm/querydsl)

+To come in b3
+- return objects as a Stream
+- @Column JPA annotation support to define aliases

 Fastest CsvParser on [csv-parsers-comparaison](https://github.com/uniVocity/csv-parsers-comparison).

 Fastest [CsvMapper](#csv-mapping) and [ORM Mapper](#in-mem-hsqldb), as far as I could test.
 If you believe something would be worth testing please raise an issue.